Reinforcement Learning With LLMs Interaction For Distributed Diffusion Model Services: Introduction

-Note that the distributed GDM-based AIGC framework introduces the semantic fusion from prompts of multiple users.
-Therefore, the quality of generated images is impacted by the communication and computing resources allocation scheme designed by the RLLI algorithm.
-Our edge-based IAI solution tackles a new optimization dimension introduced by this dependency, aiming to enhance the AIGC service and improve user QoE.
-The contributions of this paper are summarized as follows. \begin{itemize} \item We introduce a collaborative distributed GDM-based AIGC framework for image generation services.
-This approach enhances user privacy by generating the final content on edge devices, reducing the total network energy and time overheads (for {\textit{{\textbf{C1}}}}). \item We present a QoE feedback scheme by using LLM-empowered generative agents to simulate the human's different personalities.
-With the aid of prompts and assigning one agent per user, generative agents can mimic users of diverse subjective preferences, delivering evaluations of quality of generated images (for {\textit{{\textbf{C2}}}}). \item We propose an IAI algorithm, i.e., RLLI, with LLM-generated QoE at its core.
+{Note that the distributed GDM-based AIGC framework enables semantic fusion of prompts from multiple users, making the quality of generated images dependent on the designed communication and computing resource allocation scheme.
+This dependency is addressed by the proposed edge-based IAI solution, which introduces a new optimization dimension to enhance AIGC service quality and improve user QoE.} The contributions of this paper are summarized as follows. \begin{itemize} \item We introduce a collaborative distributed GDM-based AIGC framework for image generation services.
+This approach enhances user privacy by generating the final content on edge devices, reducing the total network energy and time overheads (for {\textit{{\textbf{C1}}}}). \item We present a QoE feedback scheme by using LLM-empowered GAs to simulate the human's different personalities.
+With the aid of prompts and assigning one agent per user, GAs can mimic users of diverse subjective preferences, delivering evaluations of quality of generated images (for {\textit{{\textbf{C2}}}}). \item We propose an IAI algorithm, i.e., RLLI, with LLM-generated QoE at its core.
 The goal is to determine the optimal denoising steps, i.e., computing energy consumption, at server and user devices, and downlink transmission power, i.e., communications energy consumption, of the server to user devices, based on the user personalities and wireless conditions (for {\textit{{\textbf{C2}}}}). \end{itemize} The rest of this paper is organized as follows: Section~\ref{S2} reviews related literature.
 In Section~\ref{S3}, we describes the system model and formulates the problem for our distributed GDM-based AIGC framework.
 Section~\ref{S4} details the RLLI algorithm.
 Section~\ref{S5} conducts a evaluation of the proposed framework and RLLI algorithm.
 The paper concludes with Section~\ref{S6}.
 A list of mathematical symbols and functions most frequently used in this paper is available in Table~\ref{table1xxx}.